Incoming exchange students

 If you are not a formal exchange student, or for some reason have different demands of a course in Swedish (you may wish to have a more intensive pace, different learning environment/application etc) you may wish to consult www.studyinsweden.se, which is a website with a very good section about learning the Swedish language.

 After you have been nominated by your home university it is time to get started filling in application forms!
 Note: Many of Uppsala University's exchange agreements are departmental agreements.
 Check with your coordinator at home if there is an application form for your specific department.
 Individual departments may also have their own deadlines.
 It is extremely important that you check with your home university if your agreement is a departmental agreement, or if it is a general, university wide agreement.
-The information that follows is only guaranteed to be relevant for general, university wide agreements.

 Many departments have their own international coordinators, and some of the larger departments may even have their own international office.
 If you are coming to Uppsala University on a departmental exchange then you will likely have most of your contact with your exchange coordinator at the department.
 Contact your exchange coordinator to find out more about what hours they are available.